andyswebportfolio/lamp-docker/readme.txt

 Tl;DR / BLUF

 Use this.
+gh repo clone andyswebportfolio/lamp-docker;
+cd lamp-docker;
+rm -r -f .git;
+git init;
-gh repo clone andyswebportfolio/lamp-docker; cd lamp-docker; rm -r -f .git; git init; cp -R . ../;
+cp -R . ../;
+cd ../;
+rm -r -f lamp-docker;

 In english:
+Clone lamp-docker,
+open it,
+delete git,
-Clone lamp-docker, open it, delete git, make a new git (break the connection to lamp-docker), copy it out of the lamp-docker folder, delete the lamp-docker folder.
+make a new git (break the connection to lamp-docker), copy it out of the lamp-docker folder, delete the lamp-docker folder.
+Overwrite the readme (Not yet created)

 #####